Skip to Main Content

 Mother’s interactions with young

-• Mother often sits upright or sometimes rests her head on a hindleg “as a pillow” (Schaller et al. 1985)
+• Mother sits upright or sometimes rests her head on a hindleg “as a pillow” (Schaller et al. 1985)

-• Licks cub for cleaning and to stimulate waste elimination (excretion) (Schaller et al. 1985)
+• Licks cub for grooming and to stimulate waste elimination (excretion) (Schaller et al. 1985; G.Q.
+Zhang et al. 2000; Snyder et al. 2003; Snyder et al. 2016)

 • Mother consumes cub’s waste, presumably to prevent odors from attracting predators (Schaller et al. 1985)